Courage

-In the Hindu tradition, mythology has given many examples of bravery, valor and courage, with examples of both physical and moral courage exemplified.
-In the Eastern tradition, the Chinese text Tao Te Ching offers a great deal of thoughts on courage, both physical and moral.
+In the Hindu tradition, mythology has given many examples of courage; with examples of both physical and moral courage exemplified.
+In the Eastern tradition, the Chinese text Tao Te Ching offers a great deal of thoughts on courage; both physical and moral.

 Characteristics of courage

 Fear and confidence in relation to courage

 According to Professor Daniel Putman, "courage involves deliberate choice in the face of painful or fearful circumstances for the sake of a worthy goal".
 With this realization, Putman concludes that "there is a close connection between fear and confidence".

 Fear and confidence in relation to courage can determine the success of a courageous act or goal.
 They can be seen as independent variables in courage, and their relationship can affect how we respond to fear.
-In addition, the confidence that is being discussed here is self-confidence; confidence in knowing one's skills and abilities and being able to determine when to fight fear or when to flee it.
+The confidence that is being discussed here is self-confidence; confidence in knowing one's skills and abilities and being able to determine when to fight fear or when to flee it.
 Putman states that: "The ideal in courage is not just a rigid control of fear, nor is it a denial of the emotion.
 The ideal is to judge a situation, accept the emotion as part of human nature and, we hope, use well-developed habits to confront the fear and allow reason to guide our behavior toward a worthwhile goal."

-According to Putman, Aristotle is referring to an appropriate level of fear and confidence in courage.
+According to Putman, Aristotle refers to an appropriate level of fear and confidence in courage.
 "Fear, although it might vary from person to person, is not completely relative and is only appropriate if it 'matches the danger of the situation'".
-The same goes for confidence in that there are two aspects to self-confidence in a dangerous situation.
+The same goes for confidence in that there are two aspects to self-confidence in a dangerous situation: